wiremind/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 `ingress.tls`                       | Ingress TLS configuration                                                                                                    | `[]`
 `resources`                         | Pod resource requests & limits                                                                                              | `limits: {cpu: 100m, memory: 100Mi}, requests: {cpu: 100m, memory: 100Mi}`
 `rbac.create`                       | Create & use RBAC resources                                                                                                 | `true`
+`rbac.clusterRoleMetrics`           | If set, an additional cluster role / role binding will be created to access metrics.                                        | `true`
-`rbac.clusterReadOnlyRole`          | If set, an additional role will be created with read only permissions to all resources listed inside.                       | `false`
+`rbac.clusterReadOnlyRole`          | If set, an additional cluster role / role binding will be created with read only permissions to all resources listed inside.| `false`
 `serviceAccount.create`             | Whether a new service account name that the agent will use should be created.                                               | `true`
 `serviceAccount.name`               | Service account to be used.
 If not set and serviceAccount.create is `true` a name is generated using the fullname template. |
 `livenessProbe.initialDelaySeconds` | Number of seconds to wait before sending first probe                                                                         | `30`